EHS-Minecraft-Club/Gaming-Club/README.md

     - contents of meetings
     - Attendies (typicly and mainly number of attendies)
 ```
+  -  Claimed by @Alties-GamingYT
+  -  Short Term (expected before the 23-24 school year)

 # Possible Projects
 - Minecraft server
+- laptops for during meets
 # Site
 the site can be accessed here:
 [gaming-club.pages.dev](https://gaming-club.pages.dev)